aws-samples/sagemaker-distributed-training-workshop/5_boot_camp/stable_diffusion/Writeup.md

 ### The dataset

-You’ll start with a 100GB sample of theLaion-5B dataset (https://laion.ai/blog/laion-5b/).
+You’ll start with a 100GB sample of the [Laion-5B dataset](https://laion.ai/blog/laion-5b/).
 This will get you a few million image/text pairs, each downloaded from the internet.

 ### The starter code